Christopher Bunk '25

 Miller had the opportunity to teach in an elective course during her final year of pharmacy school.
 This experience solidified her interest in eventually becoming a professor.
 She moved to Georgia for two years to pursue post-graduate residency training at the University of Georgia College of Pharmacy while hoping to return to teach at the Wegmans School of Pharmacy someday.
 “Working as a professor at Fisher is my dream job because of how much I love the School, the environment, the mission and values, and the faculty and staff.”

 That day has come, and Miller has returned to Fisher as a professor.
-She is looking forward to establishing a practice site where she can take care of patients and precept students on rotation while getting involved with committees, engaging in research and other scholarly activities, and lead mission trips.
+She is looking forward to establishing a practice site where she can take care of patients and precept students on rotation while getting involved with committees, engaging in research and other scholarly activities, and leading mission trips.